What is red diesel?

 Can red diesel be used to grit public roads?

 Yes, but only in vehicles that have been constructed or temporarily adapted for the sole use of gritting public roads to deal with frost, ice or snow.
-Then there is no restriction in its purpose so long as this is all the vehicle is used for.
+Then there is no restriction on its purpose, so long as this is all the vehicle is used for.

 There are also exceptions for farmers who use red diesel in tractors or other farm vehicles when gritting roads.